amotivv-inc/memory-box-inference/README.md

 #### Important Notes

-- The proxy's session tracking (`X-Session-ID` header) is separate from conversation context and is used only for analytics.
+- The gateway's session tracking (`X-Session-ID` header) is separate from conversation context and is used only for analytics.
-- The proxy doesn't automatically manage conversation history - your client application must handle saving and providing `previous_response_id`.
+- The gateway doesn't automatically manage conversation history - your client application must handle saving and providing `previous_response_id`.
-- Response IDs are also stored in the proxy's database and can be retrieved with the request ID if needed.
+- Response IDs are also stored in the gateway's database and can be retrieved with the request ID if needed.

 ### Analyzing Conversations